jyeunicepark/blog/bookshelf.md

 - Kane and Abel
 - **What I Talk About When I Talk About Running**
 - **Investing: The Last Liberal Art**
+- King of Capital
+- The Four
+- The Culture Code
+- The Ride of a Lifetime
+- **movie reviews written by Roger Ebert**